“If there’s no due date, it won’t ever get done.”

 The difference between ClickUp and these other calendars is how fluidly ClickUp works for your whole team.

-ClickUp’s Time View is the perfect way to visualize important deadlines and plan ahead to complete tasks on time.
+ClickUp’s Calendar View is the perfect way to visualize important deadlines and plan ahead to complete tasks on time.
 Break big projects down into more manageable pieces by adding start and due dates to your ClickUp Lists.

 This will create visual “milestones” on your ClickUp calendar, after which you can drag and drop unscheduled tasks to fall within the dates designated for their parent Lists.

-The Calendar and Time view in ClickUp show you a high-level view of your task management by day, week and month.
+The Calendar view in ClickUp show you a high-level view of your task management by day, week and month.
 Click on one of the tasks in the calendar and open up the details to see the comments and files you may need.
 Get a calendar in your project management platform without the friction of Google Calendar or Excel.

 Utilize ClickUp’s resource management calendar functionality to make sure that you never overbook yourself when setting up your task workflows.